 INITIATIVE 4: Establish an Honors College.

 After a long history of various honors programs at Georgia State, the Honors College was created in 2011 to advocate for the educational experiences and resources needed for high-ability students and moved to new and expanded facilities in 2013.
 The Honors College fosters a vibrant community to advance undergraduate scholarship, enhance research, foster service and compete for prestigious awards and fellowships.
 Since its creation, a record 1,650 students have been selected to participate.

-In keeping with the university maxim that students from all backgrounds can succeed, the Honors College student population is about 50 percent Pell Grant eligible and 32 percent of first-year students are also first-generation college students and mirrors the diversity of the university.
+In keeping with the university maxim that students from all backgrounds can succeed, the Honors College student population is about 40 percent Pell Grant eligible and 32 percent of first-year students are also first-generation college students and reflects the diversity of the university.